tylerpearson/serverless-election-aws/README.md

 1. Run `terraform apply` to build the infrastructure.
 1. The website will be located at the output of `website_url`.
 The API is available at the output of `api_url`.
 To access the region-specific APIs, use the outputs of `invocation_url`.

+## Disclaimers

+- This demo doesn't take into account whether online/electronic voting *should* be done, just how it *could* be done with current AWS services.
+The web [is](https://www.chicagotribune.com/suburbs/highland-park/news/ct-hpn-election-integrity-forum-tl-1102-20171031-story.html) [full](https://engineering.stanford.edu/magazine/article/david-dill-why-online-voting-danger-democracy) [of](https://www.vox.com/policy-and-politics/2018/8/13/17683666/florida-voting-system-hack-children) [opinions](https://www.politico.com/story/2018/10/13/west-virginia-voting-app-security-846130), if you're looking for that.
+- While encryption at rest is enabled on all the services that support it, there currently isn't any sort of client-side encryption setup.
+- In something as critical as a Presidential election, it would likely make sense to use all four regions that currently exist in the United States.
+Tweak `main.tf` to add additional the regions.
+- The code currently doesn't support write-in votes and assumes that four presidential candidates are on the ballot in every state, which isn't the case.
+- While the results are broken down by state, this demo assumes shifting the management of the election to some sort of federal agency instead of a state responsibility.